 The rise in rates for power provided by Rocky Mountain Power is no secret.
 A rising trend in energy costs is one of the reasons why renewable energy production has developed significantly over the past two decades.

 Although Rocky Mountain Power does provide solar-farm-produced energy purchasing agreements, the cost does not compare to the savings provided through private solar energy production.
-In order to do this you must have a special meter called a “Net Meter”.
+In order to do this you must install a solar panel system with a special meter called a “Net Meter”.
 Net Metering technology allows you to offset all or part energy needs.
 Net metering measures the difference between the electricity you buy from your power provider and the energy you generate using your own solar system.
-These energy credits carry over from month to month but not year to year, which means you keep living with your same energy consumption levels without the guilt of damaging the environment.
+These energy credits carry over from month to month as a rebate, but not year to year, which means you keep living with your same energy consumption levels without the guilt of damaging the environment.

 The Rocky Mountain Power Net Metering website outlines the following steps for generating your own solar energy: